 Many times, patients use trauma as an explanation for their continued need to rely on eating disorder behaviors.
 The center's treatment model aims to teach sufficient skills so the patient trauma issues are no longer so intense.
 Once in recovery from the eating disorder, they can return as needed to more in-depth trauma work without significant risk of an eating disorder relapse.

 "Trauma recovery work, combined with eating disorder recovery, can be challenging and complicated," adds Spahr.
 "A patient who has been victimized may often have difficulty building trust and acceptance.
 An essential element that is necessary in assisting the patient in the trauma work is providing an environment of support and acceptance."

-Remuda Ranch offers inpatient and residential programs for women and girls of all faiths suffering from eating or anxiety disorders.
+Remuda Ranch at The Meadows offers inpatient and residential programs for women and girls of all faiths suffering from eating or anxiety disorders.
 Each patient is treated by a multi-disciplinary team including a Psychiatric and a Primary Care Provider, Registered Dietitian, Masters Level therapist, Psychologist and Registered Nurse.
 The professional staff equips each patient with the right tools to live a healthy, productive life.
 For more information, call 1-800-445-1900 or visit www.remudaranch.com.

 Remuda Ranch at The Meadows works with insurance companies as shown below